Fire Craft – Oregon: how to make fire in the Oregon wet

 I’m cold and sopping wet!

-Understanding the mechanics and science behind fire-craft is important for our success in this important survival skill.
+Understanding the mechanics and science behind fire-craft is important for success.
 We know that without enough oxygen for combustion we will have poor results but we also know that not having enough fuel will also make it difficult to make a good hot fire.

 Fire Craft – Oregon.
 Makes the difference!